virtualabs/Meshtastic-pager-a8kbd-firmware/README.md

 This opensource firmware for the A8 mini 2.4 GHz keyboard from AliExpress is provided as-is with absolutely no warranty, use it at your own risk.

+This firmware turns the A8 Mini 2.4GHz Bluetooth keyboard into a UART-based keyboard.
+This looks like a dumb idea, unless you want to embed an ESP32 into its shell with a screen and use the keyboard to interact with it.

 ## Requirements

 This project must be compile with [Moun River Studio 2 IDE](https://www.mounriver.com/download).
 A precompiled HEX file is provided in this repository for those who don't want